f-231 hms argyll - seaforces online

 On 15 March 2019 the ship returned to HMNB Devonport after a nine-month deployment to Southeast Asia.

-On 11 September 2019 it demonstrated the use of an autonomous PAC24 unmanned surface vehicle, a modified version of the boat the ship already carries, at the Defence and Security Equipment International 2019 exhibition.
+On 11 September 2019, Argyll demonstrated the use of an autonomous PAC24 unmanned surface vehicle, a modified version of the boat the ship already carries, at the Defence and Security Equipment International 2019 exhibition.
 Also involved in the demonstration was an additional autonomous boat: the MAST-13.

-In May 2022, Argyll became the first Type 23 to have undergone a LIFEX refit to undergo a subsequent major upkeep period, which saw the ship dry-docked for an extended period to enable it to be retained in service until around 2027-28, when it is intended to be replaced by either HMS Glasgow or HMS Venturer.
+In May 2022, Argyll became the first Type 23 to have undergone a LIFEX refit to undergo a subsequent major upkeep period, which saw the ship dry-docked for an extended period to enable it to be retained in service until around 2027-28, when it was intended to be replaced by either HMS Glasgow or HMS Venturer.
+In response to questions posed in Parliament, the Minister of State at the MoD, James Cartlidge, could not confirm that HMS Argyll would remain in service.
+In May 2024, it was confirmed that the frigate would be retired and sold to BAE Systems to support apprentice training.

 source: wikipedia